 Baptist Medical Center is a full-service emergency care facility providing emergency services 24 hours a day.
 The department provides care to patients of all ages and those with diagnoses ranging from non-emergent complaints to life threatening conditions.

-Baptist's Emergency Department has 45 rooms, including 30 acute care rooms all of which are equipped with TVs.
+Baptist's Emergency Department has 42 rooms, including 35 acute care rooms all of which are equipped with TVs.
 Respiratory therapy, laboratory, radiology, surgery, and other invasive and non-invasive services are immediately available to the patient population needing them.
-Medical and surgical beds as well as an Adult ICU, CCU, CVS, and obstetrical units are directly available.
+Medical and surgical beds as well as an Adult SICU, AICU, CVS, and obstetrical units are directly available.
 Baptist offers comprehensive acute care and critical care services.

-All physicians on staff in Baptist's Emergency Department are board-certified in emergency medicine.
-Additionally, the emergency department is staffed with certified nurse practitioners, registered nurses, licensed practical nurses, ER/Orthopaedic Technicians, Unit Assistants, Unit Clerks, and X-ray Technicians.
+All physicians on staff in Baptist's Emergency Department are specialty-trained in Emergency Medicine.
+Additionally, the emergency department is staffed with certified nurse practitioners, registered nurses, ER/Orthopaedic Technicians, Unit Assistants, Unit Clerks, and X-ray Technicians.

 Baptist's Emergency Department uses a patient-focused registration process called "Quick Reg," that allows treatment to begin sooner.
 With the Quick Reg process, each patient receives a patient ID and arm band when signing in upon arrival.
 After seeing the Triage Nurse, the patient goes to a room.
 A representative from the Business Office goes to the patient's bedside with a portable computer to complete the registration process.